The integration of variable generation and storage into electricity capacity markets: Example

 Finally we test more carefully the extent to which the continuity and smoothness assumptions of Section~\ref{sec:risk-metrics} are applicable in the current example.
 Figure~\ref{fig:continuity} shows the effect of starting with the background system of pre-existing capacity and gradually adding to it all the capacity-providing resources competing in the auction, taken in the order of the final merit-order stack.
 The figure plots residual EEU against cumulative EFC.
 At each point the latter is again the firm capacity which would substitute for the resources added so far while maintaining the same level of residual EEU (so that the underlying relationship defined by the plotted points is in fact independent of the order in which the resources are taken).
 We see that, as required for the continuity assumption, there are no large gaps between successive points.
 In particular these points are dense in the region corresponding to the target EEU for the auction---as represented by the horizontal line.
 We therefore conclude that the continuity assumption is sufficiently well satisfied.

 Figure~\ref{fig:smoothness} examines the validity of the smoothness assumption~\eqref{eq:3}.
-The set~$\R$ is taken to be the set of resources identified by the capacity auction (as is appropriate in the application of the smoothness assumption.)
-Figure~\ref{fig:smoothness} shows, as a ``heat plot'', the percentage variation between the left and right sides of~\eqref{eq:3} where~$i$ and~$j$ both correspond to stores of 100 MWh energy and levels of power which in each case vary from $10$ to~$50$ MW.
-The lowest powered stores contribute only modest additional capacity, and here the smoothness assumption~\eqref{eq:3} is seen to be very accurate.
-The highest powered stores contribute substantial additional capacity; nevertheless here the difference between the left and right sides of~\eqref{eq:3} is no more than $5\%$.
-Similar results would be obtained if the additional resources~$i$ and~$j$ corresponded to firm capacity or conventional generation, as in established current capacity markets.
+It shows, as a ``heat plot'', the percentage variation between the left and right sides of~\eqref{eq:3}, where the set~$\R$ is taken to be the set of resources identified by the capacity auction and where the $x$- and $y$-axes give respectively the powers of the additional stores~$i$ and~$j$.
+These additional stores all have capacities of 100 MWh energy and levels of power which vary from $10$ to~$50$ MW.
+The lowest powered stores contribute only modest additional capacity, and here~\eqref{eq:3} is seen to be very accurate.
+The highest powered stores contribute substantial additional capacity; nevertheless here the difference between the left and right sides of~\eqref{eq:3} is at most~$5\%$.
+Similar results would be obtained if the additional resources~$i$ and~$j$ corresponded to firm capacity or conventional generation.
 The smoothness assumption therefore also appears sufficiently well satisfied here.